osuthorpe/llm-expect/wiki/Architecture-Deep-Dive.md

 3.  **Unix-friendly**: Works well with `grep`, `jq`, and other command-line tools.

 ### Why No Database?
-Vald8 is designed to be stateless.
+LLM Expect is designed to be stateless.
 Introducing a database (SQLite, Postgres) adds:
 *   **Migration complexity**: Schema changes become painful.
 *   **Setup friction**: Users have to configure connection strings.
 *   **Concurrency issues**: Locking and writing from multiple processes.